 If you have short-term projects and would like to bring pre-professionals into your organization that you can evaluate for later full-time employment, you should consider our Summer Employment Services.
 You may recruit students from all majors and degree levels for summer jobs & internships available in your organization.

 Recruiting Options for Summer Jobs & Internships:

 You may interview students on campus for summer jobs & internships (Preselect Schedules) or post an Open Job through JobLink.
 Be certain to include important details for each job, including the academic majors that are most relevant, degree/class level(s) and citizenship.

-Ethics and Responsibility in Recruiting: Rensselaer adheres to Principles for Professional Conduct and requires that all students who participate in recruiting activities abide by these standards.
+Ethics and Responsibility in Recruiting: Rensselaer adheres to the National Association of Colleges and Employers' (NACE) Principles for Professional Conduct and requires that all students who participate in recruiting activities abide by these standards.
 We expect the same professionalism from our employers.
 Recruiters must treat all student information, including resumes and transcripts, as strictly confidential.
 All interviewers should be trained to ask only those questions that are legal and appropriate.
 In addition, serving alcohol should not be a part of the recruitment process.
 All activities, including, but not limited to informational meetings and presentations, should be alcohol free.
-You are encouraged to review the Principles for Employment Professionals developed by the National Association of Colleges and Employers (NACE).
+You are encouraged to review the Principles for Employment Professionals.

 Work Authorization (Employers): In compliance with federal and state law, Rensselaer does not permit the use of work authorization, visa status, or citizenship data on our online job board, JobLink.
 This action is in compliance with a Department of Justice determination.
 More information can be found at the following Department of Justice website: